 This is a universal crisis and, for some children, the impact will be lifelong.

 Moreover, the harmful effects of this pandemic will not be distributed equally.
 They are expected to be most damaging for children in the poorest countries, and in the poorest neighbourhoods, and for those in already disadvantaged or vulnerable situations.

 As families lose their sources of income due to COVID-19 and the global economy has been plunged into a recession, more households are falling into monetary poverty.
 For the poorest families, including those who do not have access to social protection, the situation is dire.
-The global socioeconomic crisis caused by the pandemic could push 142 million more children into monetary poor households in developing countries by the end of the year, according to projections as of November 2020.
+The global socioeconomic crisis caused by the pandemic could push 142 million more children into monetary poor households in developing countries, according to projections as of November 2020.
 The total number of children living in poor households globally could reach just over 725 million in the absence of any mitigating policies.
 Nearly two-thirds of these children live in sub-Saharan Africa and South Asia.

 Since children experience poverty differently than adults, it is also important to assess their material shortcomings and potential deprivations and to measure their poverty multidimensionally rather than just through income alone.
 Approximately 150 million additional children are living in multidimensional poverty – without access to education, health care, housing, nutrition, sanitation or water – due to the COVID-19 pandemic, according to the analysis jointly carried out by Save the Children and UNICEF.
 Using data from more than 70 countries, the authors find that around 45 per cent of children were severely deprived of at least one of these critical needs before the coronavirus pandemic even hit.
 And although the current data paint a dire picture, the situation for children living in multidimensional poverty is likely to worsen unless national governments and the international community step up to soften the blow.

 Exacerbating the learning crisis